oaviles/azure-event-grid-viewer/README.md

-# DevSquad Porject: Azure Event Grid Viewer
+# DevSquad Project: Azure Event Grid Viewer

 This repository contains the source code for a web app that displays events from Azure Event Grid in near-real time.
 It is built on ASP.NET Core 3.1 and leverages SignalR to display incoming messages.